-Kimberly Briggman is a physical chemist and leader of the Molecular and BioPhotonics project in the Quantum Electronics and Photonics Division.
+Kimberly Briggman is a physical chemist and leader of the Molecular and BioPhotonics Group in the Applied Physics Division.
 Her work at NIST began in 1999 through a National Research Council Postdoctoral Fellowship to develop and apply nonlinear optical spectroscopic methods to organic and biological interfaces.
-She recently served as a senior policy analyst in the White House Office of Science and Technology Policy (July 2009 - January 2011) and as a program analyst in the Program Office of NIST (March 2008 - June 2009).
+She served as a senior policy analyst in the White House Office of Science and Technology Policy (July 2009 - January 2011) and as a program analyst in the Program Office of NIST (March 2008 - June 2009).